Norchester Home Owners Association

 J.M.Mandujano

-3. Fill out the ACC Form
+3. Go to the ACC Tab.

 Asbestos caution note:

 Some homes in Norchester built before 1980 may have used asbestos siding.
 If you are considering changes to the outside of your home, you should check for the presence of asbestos siding before doing any demolition.
 Asbestos siding is generally not a problem unless it is disturbed by removal or modification.
 Asbestos abatement should be left to professionals, not to a remodeling company.
-For more complete information on this subject, please refer to the following website: www.asbestos.com/abatement-guide.
+For more complete information on this subject, please refer to the following website: www.asbestos.com/abatement-guide .

 Pertinent related information to be aware of -